 Preparation Methods of Water-for-Injection Systems

 Water-for-injection systems' core lies in its preparation process.
 The distillation method is the most commonly used method, as it can steadily produce high-quality water while simultaneously sterilizing.
-This method is widely adopted globally and is the preferred choice for water-for-injection systems.
+This method is widely adopted globally and is the preferred choice for water for injection systems.
 In contrast, while the reverse osmosis method is also recognized by the United States Pharmacopeia, its stability is relatively poor because it operates at room temperature and does not have effective antimicrobial contamination resistance.
 In China, water-for-injection systems usually use the distillation method, as it meets the requirements of the Chinese Pharmacopoeia and ensures the purity of the water.

 Storage Design of Water-for-Injection Systems